Kenneth Tiong

 Speech by Kenneth Tiong On MOE - Aircon in Every Classroom

 Sir, last year, I asked the Minister about thermal inequality in school classrooms.
-I cited research that each degree of temperature increase reduces learning by one to two percent — with the largest effects on lower-income students.
-The Minister acknowledged it.
-He listed measures: cool paint, faster fans, PE attire, mixed-mode air-conditioning for halls.
-For classrooms: "continue to explore."
+Research shows that each temperature degree of temperature increase cuts learning by 1% to 2%, hitting lower-income students hardest.
+The Minister acknowledged that.
+He listed measures, cool paint, faster fans, PE attire, mixed mode air conditioning for halls.
+For classrooms, continue to explore.
+If an unfair learning gap is forming, can we afford to wait?

 2